Policy for Responsible Computing

 - Access to the College's computing facilities is a privilege granted to College students, faculty and staff.
 Access to College information resources may be granted by the designated administrators of the information based on that administrator's judgment of the following factors: relevant laws and contractual obligations, the requestor's need to know, the information's sensitivity and the risk of damage to or loss by the College.

 - The College reserves the right to limit, restrict or extend computing privileges and access to its information resources.
 Designated data owners--whether departments, units, faculty, students or staff--may allow individuals other than College faculty, staff and students access to information for which they are responsible, so long as such does not violate any license or contractual agreement, College policy or any federal, state, county or local law or ordinance.
-If there are any questions about potential violations, contact the Vice President for Information Systems and Telecommunications.
+If there are any questions about potential violations, contact the CIO, or in their absence the Director, Information Technology Support.

 - College computing facilities and accounts are to be used for College- related activities for which they are assigned.
 College computing resources are not to be used for commercial purposes or non-College-related activities without written authorization from the College.
 In these cases, the College may require payment of appropriate fees.
 This policy applies equally to all College-owned or College-leased computers.